NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 Commands are actions that take place inside of Omniverse.
 A simple command could be creating an object or changing a color.
 Commands are composed of a `do` and an `undo` feature.
 To read more about what commands are and how to create custom commands go [here](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.kit.commands/docs/index.html).

 Omniverse allows users and developers to see what commands are taking place as they work in the application.
-On the right side, there will be a window called `Commands` and this is where we can visually see what commands are taking place as we work.
+On the right side, there will be a window called `Commands` and this is where you can visually see what commands are taking place as you work.

 ### Step 5.1: